For founders who want to grow their business,

 Every session ends with something to do or a direction to move.

-Direct and honest ideas and feedback.
+Direct and honest feedback.

 New to the world of contracting, I’d taken a three-month contract with my old employer on a set rate.
 Within a month, I found myself leading the strategy, working closely with business leaders, and operating far beyond the level I was being paid for.